Pratheep0120211/Project/readme.md

 i made three models in total
 For my project i referenced codes that were used in the Week 2 and Week 6. the video presentation can be found on youtube with the link: https://youtu.be/Hag9GtX2MPo

+in order to look at the code you will need to download the raw